Project Management Team

 Sharanjit Kaur Sandhra is the Coordinator at the South Asian Studies Institute at the University of the Fraser Valley, co-curator of exhibits at the Sikh Heritage Museum, located in the National Historic Site Gur Sikh Temple in Abbotsford, BC and a sessional faculty in the Department of History at UFV.
 She is currently a PhD Candidate in the Department of History at UBC and is interested in looking at the affective experiences of museum visitors through a critical race theory lens.
 Sharn is passionate about activist work and engagement in the community through academia and museum exhibits.

-As head of Learning, Janet oversees all public and school programming activities as they relate to formal and informal learning programs delivered by full-time staff, seasonal staff, contract workers and volunteers.
-She works with museum staff, cooperating societies, outside agencies and organizations and other government departments.
-In developing programs, she seeks to explore and ensure a balance between existing popular programs and innovative initiatives designed to address new educational transformations, community engagement and diverse populations.
+Recently retired as Head of Learning, Janet oversaw all public and school programming activities as they related to formal and informal learning programs delivered by full-time staff, seasonal staff, contract workers and volunteers.
+She worked with museum staff, cooperating societies, outside agencies and organizations and other government departments.
+In developing programs, she sought to explore and ensure a balance between existing popular programs and innovative initiatives designed to address new educational transformations, community engagement and diverse populations.